yurik94/cordova-plugin-ble-central/README.md

 ### Parameters

 - __device_id__: UUID or MAC address of the peripheral
+- __wait_for_disconnection__: Wait for the BLE to be completely disconnected * See note. [optional; default: false]
 - __success__: Success callback function that is invoked when the connection is successful. [optional]
 - __failure__: Error callback function, invoked when error occurs. [optional]

+Note: Be careful with __wait_for_disconnection__ as sometimes it is possible that the callback is never called.
+This is due to some issues with the android implementation.
+You are thus responsible for managing a timeout

 ## read